ORESoftware/hr4R/README.md

 # hr4R

-clientside hot-reloading is much more useful than serverside hot-reloading - both can save you time - but clientsite hot-reloading can save you lots more time
+client-side hot-reloading is much more useful than server-side hot-reloading - both can save you time - but client hot-reloading can save you lots more time, and make designers lives much better.

+the steps for clientside reloading are:

+(1) gulp watchers listen for filesystem changes
+(2) socket.io server in gulpfile sends a message to all browser clients with the path of the file that changed (3) client deletes cache representing that file/module, and re-requires it (using AJAX to pull it from the server filesystem) (4) front-end app is configured / designed to re-evaluate all references to the modules that it wishes to hot-reload, in this case, only JS views, templates and CSS are available to hot reload -  the router, controllers, datastores (Backbone Collections and Models) are not configured yet.
+I do suspect all files could be hot reloaded expect for data stores.

+RequireJS makes this all very easy to do since it's an asynchronous module loading system - you don't need to run a build or an incremental build to get the client code in the air - and you easily require a nominal file on the fly.
+Thanks RequireJS.

 ##clientside hot-reloading